zedix/awesome-web-developer-up-to-date/README.md

 > Awesome resources to keep yourself up to date as a (front) web developer.

+> [!NOTE]
+> These resources are slightly oriented for front developers / product engineer, with interests in UX/UI, design & web standards.

 ## Newsletters

 - [Modern Web Weekly ⭐](https://modern-web-weekly.ghost.io/) by [Danny Moerkerke](https://twitter.com/dannymoerkerke)